Paper reduction and recycling

 For many years, CIBC has partnered with our furniture supplier to refurbish and re-deploy surplus furniture across the organization.
 Items that cannot be repaired are broken down into individual material components and recycled.
 Overall, the program ensures quick replacement of furniture when needed and reduces costs and waste.
-In 2016 alone, CIBC diverted approximately 14,000 pieces or 638 tonnes of furniture from landfill.
+In 2017 alone, CIBC diverted more than 19,000 pieces or 882 tonnes of furniture from landfill.

-In Canada, the United States, and the United Kingdom 100% of CIBC's used electronics are donated, reused, recycled or upcycled.
+In Canada, the United States, the United Kingdom, and the Asia-Pacific region 100% of CIBC's used electronics are donated, reused, recycled or upcycled.

-CIBC also recycles back-up tapes and copper cable.
-In 2016, these two recycling initiatives diverted more than 16,000 kilograms of waste material from landfills.
 Where feasible, CIBC redeploys used electronics within the organization.
-Equipment sent for recycling is broken down into its individual material components and recycled or upcycled into new, innovative products.
+Equipment sent for recycling is broken down into its individual material components, such as metal, aluminum, copper, plastic and glass and recycled or upcycled into new, innovative products.
+In 2017, we recycled, combined, over 200,000 kilograms of copper, metal, and plastic material removed from electronic waste.

 Renewed Computer Technology

 CIBC has been the largest corporate supporter of the Renewed Computer Technology (RCT) program since our partnership began in 1993.